[Manager Interview] What are the Infrastructure Unit and Beyond System Solutions Department?

 Hello.
 This is Komatsu from the Public Relations Department.
 It's spring! 🌸 and it's getting warmer!

-Please see below for the previous interview with the HR manager.
+Please see below for our previous interview with the head of HR.

 [Manager Interview] Beyond's HR manager explains Beyond's new graduate recruitment process